-While Christmas is a season for goodwill unto all mankind, Christmas feeling is often lost with everyone rushing around with their own pre-Christmas deadlines and where, regardless of Christmas with a differenceyour religious affiliations, the end of year madness is making us lose the feeling of what is the essence of Christmas.
+While Christmas is a season for goodwill unto all mankind, Christmas feeling is often lost with everyone rushing around with their own pre-Christmas deadlines and where, regardless of your religious affiliations, the end of year madness is making us lose the feeling of what is the essence of Christmas.

 The festive season comes with perceived must-dos and social obligations.
 You convince yourself that ‘It won’t be Christmas unless… ‘.
 Presents, food and cards are not what makes Christmas.